Stacy Jupiter

-Stacy Jupiter is a marine scientist from Suva, Fiji.
-She won the MacArthur Fellowship in 2019.
+Stacy Jupiter is a marine scientist who won the MacArthur Fellowship in 2019.
 According to Newsday, she was the only "overseas" fellow recognized in 2019.
 Her research focuses primarily on working with the practices of local communities to develop effective strategies that conserve and protect the coastal systems.
 She performs her work primarily in Melanesia, a Pacific region including Fiji, Solomon Islands, and Papua New Guinea.

 Education

 Jupiter attended Harvard University and received a bachelor's degree in Biology in 1997.
 In 2006 Jupiter received a PhD focused on the connections between land usage and downstream impacts from the University of California, Santa Cruz.

 Early life and education

 Jupiter enjoyed nature from a young age.
 As an undergraduate, Jupiter volunteered in Australia working with the University of Sydney and the University of New South Wales.
 Jupiter volunteered with the Peace Corps after college in Gabon, central Africa.
 This experience allowed her to gain exposure to pollution of the downstream systems and inspired her to attend graduate school.
 During graduate school, Jupiter attended a lecture by Peter Walsh who had previously worked with the Wildlife Conservation Society (WCS).